 The BSC will provide training to the ER in relevant topics associated to this project.
-The training includes some areas where the host institution has a remarkable expertise, such as the use and development of global and regional numerical models (MONARCH model), the forecast and analysis validation of meteorological and atmospheric composition model simulations against observations, parallel programming in atmospheric models, quality assurance of satellite aerosol observations and ensemble-based data assimilation methods.
+The training includes some areas where the host institution has a remarkable expertise, such as the use and development of global and regional numerical models (NMMB-MONARCH model), the forecast and analysis validation of meteorological and atmospheric composition model simulations against observations, parallel programming in atmospheric models, quality assurance of satellite aerosol observations and ensemble-based data assimilation methods.
 Moreover, the vast experience of the host on mineral dust modelling and dust related processes will be a key element of the training.
 From the secondment with N. Schutgens, the transfer of knowledge on Kalman filter and representativity of observations and models will strengthen the ER competences on the research field.

-In addition to the continuous training-through-research considered in this proposal, the training program considers coaching also of management and communication skills.
-The fellow will benefit from the training activities organised periodically (and according to a personalised plan) by the Human Resources department of the host institution.
-These training activities involve training in advanced scientific writing and proposal writing for competitive funds, research program management, team leadership and management, conflict resolution, training for gender issues in research teams, training in outreach skills, and ethics in research (among others).
+In addition to the continuous training-through-research considered in this proposal, the training program considers several other management and communication skills.
+The fellow will benefit from some remarkable training activities organised periodically (and according to a personalised plan) by the Human Resources department of the host institution.
+These training activities involve training in advanced scientific writing and proposal writing for competitive funds, research program management, team leadership and management, conflict resolution, training for gender issues in research teams, training in outreach skills and activities, and ethics in research (among others).
 The training will be complemented with on-the-job training of proposal writing and supervision activities.
-Training activities will be certified by the host institution.

 On the other hand, the acquired experience of the ER on aerosol modelling, aerosol observations from satellites and aerosol data assimilation will enrich the local group.
-The strong background in applied mathematics of the ER constitutes an asset for the research group, in particular for the solution of analytical and numerical problems.
-For example, in his PhD, the fellow has proposed a novel approach by exploiting the mathematical properties of the cost function in a DA system to improve the performance of the optimization sub-problem (in terms of speed, accuracy, and stability of the numerical solution).
+The strong background in applied mathematics of the ER will contribute with an analytic point of view for technical and scientific problems that could arise in the research group.
+For example, in his PhD, the fellow has proposed a novel approach by exploiting the mathematical properties of the cost function in a DA system to improve the performance of the optimization sub-problem (in speed, accuracy, and stability of the numerical solution).